 I am a licensed psychotherapist and provide talk therapy to help people with a wide variety of relationship and sexuality-related concerns.
 I have been a Licensed Marriage and Family Therapist since 2007 and have been working extensively with individuals and couples with their sexual difficulties since.
 I have taught a graduate level human sexuality course to student therapists and occasionally do expert witness work.
 I also provide trainings to other mental health professionals regarding sex therapy and sexuality.
 Most recently I received my certification from AASECT as a Certified Sex Therapist Supervisor, helping licensed therapists who are pursuing certification as a sex therapist from AASECT.
-Early in my career I worked at a chemical dependency treatment program, domestic violence offender program and more recently supervised intern therapists at a community mental health clinic.
+Early in my career I worked at a chemical dependency treatment program, domestic violence offender program and supervised intern therapists at a community mental health clinic.

 I care deeply about helping people have satisfying and fulfilling sex lives.
 I am aware that talking about one’s sexuality candidly can be difficult or embarrassing, something we rarely do, so I understand the importance of privacy, respect, and discretion.
 My clients say that it is easy for them to talk to me about these very private aspects of their lives.
 After all, everyone deserves a happy and healthy sex life!

 In 2017, 2018, and again in 2020 I was voted Best Sex Therapist in Sonoma county by the readers of the North Bay Bohemian!